Pyramid (geometry): Classification and types

 The family of a regular polygonal base pyramid: tetrahedron, square pyramid, pentagonal pyramid, and hexagonal pyramid.

 The terms "right pyramid" and "regular pyramid" are used to describe special cases of pyramids.
 Their common notions are as follows.
 A regular pyramid is one with a regular polygon as its base.
 A right pyramid is one where the axis (the line joining the centroid of the base and the apex) is perpendicular to the base.
 An oblique pyramid is one where the axis is not perpendicular to the base.
 However, there are no standard definitions for these terms, and different sources use them somewhat differently.

 Some sources define the term "right pyramid" only as a special case for regular pyramids, while others define it for the general case of any shape of a base.
 Other sources define only the term "right pyramid" to include within its definition the regular base.
 Rarely, a "right pyramid" is defined to be a pyramid whose base is circumscribed about a circle and the altitude of the pyramid meets the base at the circle's center.

 For the pyramid with an n-sided regular base, it has n + 1 vertices, n + 1 faces, and 2n edges.
 Such pyramid has isosceles triangles as its faces, with its symmetry is C_{nv}, a symmetry of order 2n: the pyramids are symmetrical as they rotated around their axis of symmetry (a line passing through the apex and the base centroid), and they are mirror symmetric relative to any perpendicular plane passing through a bisector of the base.
 Examples are square pyramid and pentagonal pyramid, a four- and five-triangular faces pyramid with a square and pentagon base, respectively; they are classified as the first and second Johnson solid if their regular faces and edges that are equal in length, and their symmetries are C_{4v} of order 8 and C_{5v} of order 10, respectively.
-A tetrahedron or triangular pyramid is an example that has four equilateral triangles, with all edges equal in length, and one of them is considered as the base.
-Because the faces are regular, it is an example of a Platonic solid and deltahedra, and it has tetrahedral symmetry.
+A tetrahedron or triangular pyramid is an example that has four triangles.
+If the edges are all equal in length, such that its faces are equilateral, and one of them is considered as the base, it is known as a regular tetrahedron, an example of a Platonic solid and deltahedra, and it has tetrahedral symmetry.
 A pyramid with the base as circle is known as cone.

 Pyramids have the property of self-dual, meaning their duals are the same as vertices corresponding to the edges and vice versa.
 Their skeleton may be represented as the wheel graph, that is they can be depicted as a polygon in which its vertices connect a vertex in the center called the universal vertex.